realmagicgreen/magicgreen11ty/src/content/articles/2018-08-25-cool-reclaimed-wood-lamps.md

 ---
-name: Cool Reclaimed Wood Lamps
+title: Cool Reclaimed Wood Lamps
 subtitle: Get some cool design lamps.
 They claim these lamps are made of up-cycled wood.
 Old timber turned into great furniture pieces.
 Really?!
-description: Rest easy, feel good, turn on your reclaimed wood lamp!
-Adjust it into a new position reflecting how you feel at the moment.
+description: "Rest easy, feel good, turn on your reclaimed wood lamp!
+Adjust it into a new position reflecting how you feel at the moment."
+date: 2018-08-26
+published: true
 category: products
-tags: design environment-friendly eco-friendly Indonesia learning recycle save-trees Surabaya sustainable-construction up-cycle wood
-image: /assets/p/posts/products/cool-reclaimed-wood-lamps/cool-reclaimed-wood-lamps.jpg
+tags: [article, design, environment-friendly, eco-friendly, Indonesia, learning, recycle, save-trees, Surabaya, sustainable-construction, up-cycle, wood]
+cover_image: ./images/products/cool-reclaimed-wood-lamps/cool-reclaimed-wood-lamps.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption:  # lowercase, max 12 digits, including spaces
 flag: # new or other...